-Cat Travel & Relocation
+Cat Travel & Cat Shipping

 It’s not just dogs that are a man’s best friend – cats are too!
 Cats make fantastic companions and we relocate hundreds of cats to new homes across the world each year.
 Now, we know that cats can be extremely fussy, so we make our travel options and services flexible to suit each individual feline friend!

-As a result anything that you can do to make the process more comfortable for your cat will be beneficial.
+As a result, anything that you can do to make the process more comfortable for your cat will be beneficial.

-Cat Travel Carriers
+Cat Travel by Air

 To make travelling in a cat carrier as pleasant as possible it is critical that you allow your cat time to adjust and familiarize itself with the carrier before being confined for long periods of time.
 It is therefore recommended that you purchase your carrier in plenty of time and allow your cat time to explore it and get familiar.

-Tips for Cat Travel
+Cat Travel Tips

 For those who opt to transport their cat by road themselves there are a number of rules that should be remembered: